foundling/tutorials/javascript/functional_js/passing_additional_values_to_functional_methods.md

     .some(isZ);
 ````

-And there you have it.
-Functional methods with callbacks which accept additional parameters!
+Okay, that last one wasn't serious.
+But there you have it!
+Functional methods callbacks taht accept additional parameters!